Whether it's your first property or your next house, I'll walk you through the process.

 - Loan documents

-All outstanding payments and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
+All payments owed and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).

-Title to the house is then transferred to you as new homeowner and appropriate title insurance is issued as noted in the escrow policy.
+Title to the house is then given to you as buyer and correct title insurance is issued as outlined in the escrow instructions.

 The Escrow Holder Will: